shayakrach/send_my_resume/README.md

 ### To use

-Setting your details in setting.py
+Set your details in setting.py